LucreziaPonti/Reuleaux_new/README.md

 - *map_creator*: contains the tools to create, load and visualize the RM and IRM; (as is it uses directly IKFast for the computation - no self-collision check)
 - *map_generation*: contains a node that allows to create the REACHABILITY MAP exploiting MoveIt!, to perform self-collision checks; It relies of map_creator for the computation of the IRM and the visualization of all maps;
 - **base_placement_plugin**: is the main package of the repository, it contains the plugin for Rviz that allows to create the task and compute the base placement of the robot.
-- **reule_aux**: new auxiliary package which contains the definition of new msgs (like reule_aux/bp_results used in the BPP) and nodes useful for a better functioning of the repo
+- **reule_aux**: new auxiliary package which contains the definition of new msgs (like reule_aux/bp_results used in the BPP) and nodes useful for a better use of the repo in a complete simulation